Additional Links | Program Webpage

 - 2. Pursue specialized studies in that discipline which will culminate in public presentations or a written project.
 To elect a major in the Studies in the Arts program, a student must select one of several concentrations.

 - a.
-Performing Arts: Dance/Performance, Dance/Studio Operations, Dance/Arts Administration, Dance/Pre-Dance Therapy, Dance/Pre-Physical Therapy, Theatre Performance, Theatre Design and Arts Management.
+Performing Arts: Dance/Performance, Dance/Studio Operations, Dance/Arts Administration, Dance/Pre-Dance Therapy, Dance/Pre-Physical Therapy, Theatre Performance, Theatre Design, Arts Management, Classical Music Studies, Jazz Music Studies, and Vocal Music Studies.

 - b.
 Visual Arts: